Author Archives: AmySolovay

 Looking back at my past mistakes (which are numerous!), I can say that that failing to maintain my own blog was one of them.
 I’m much like the proverbial cobbler who had no shoes and the proverbial doctor whose children were chronically sick.

-I’m the freelance writer whose blog has nothing but out-of-date posts in it.
+I’m the content creator whose blog has nothing but out-of-date posts in it.

 Yikes!